Small bedrooms without windows can feel tricky to decorate.

 Put a plush rug next to your bed for a soft landing in the morning.
 It just makes the space feel warmer.

-Multi-functional pieces help too—an ottoman with storage, for example, adds both style and function.
+Multi-functional pieces help tooโan ottoman with storage, for example, adds both style and function.

-17. Use bright white bedding to add freshness
+17. Bright white bedding

 White bedding bounces light from your lamps and fixtures around the room.
-Suddenly, the space feels more open—even if sunlight never makes an appearance.
+Suddenly, the space feels more openโeven if sunlight never makes an appearance.

-👉 Click here to check it out
+๐ Click here to check it out

+Sunburst mirrors bring immediate visual interest to any windowless bedroom.
 The rays seem to reach out and draw your eye, making the space feel a bit more open.
-Try hanging one above your headboard or maybe over the dresser.